benzmuircroft/helpful-to-me/README.md

 #rim
 ====

 > **viewport replacement**.
 Over-come strange behavior with screen size and element position.
-Place everything inside
-> the rim.
-I called this 'rim' because I'm tired of getting f***ed by viewport and bad mobile browsers.
 > The four divs inside #rim are to be deleted before each use.
 Put all elements inside #rim.

 - Handles page resizes